Click here to see Important Safety Information below

 ZANAFLEX CAPSULES is a short-acting drug for the management of spasticity.
-Because of the short duration of effect, treatment with tizanidine should be reserved for those daily activities and times when relief of spasticity is most important.
+Because of the short duration of effect, treatment with ZANAFLEX should be reserved for those daily activities and times when relief of spasticity is most important.
 Spasticity is a frequent and often significant consequence of injuries to the central nervous system, including multiple sclerosis (MS), spinal cord injury (SCI), brain trauma and stroke.
 People with spasticity can suffer severe, painful muscle spasms and/or rigidity during the day and night.
-ZANAFLEX CAPSULES are thought to reduce spasticity by blocking nerve impulses through pre-synaptic inhibition of motor neurons, which decreases spasticity without reducing muscle strength.
+ZANAFLEX CAPSULES are thought to reduce spasticity by blocking nerve impulses through pre-synaptic inhibition of motor neurons, which is thought to decrease spasticity without reducing muscle strength.

 ZANAFLEX CAPSULES are available in 2-mg, 4-mg and 6-mg strengths.